Friday, January 26, 2007

 Look, it is one thing to want to give everyone, especially those who cannot afford it, adequate health care.
 We all want to do that.
 But, it is another thing entirely to pass laws making it illegal for anyone to seek their own treatment when the public system is failing them.
 It is, in fact, not just perverse, it is downright fascist.

 And anyway, despite the agonized protestations of those who would deny us our freedom of health and keep us powerless and enslaved, there is really no proof that allowing additional access would destroy the public system.
-In fact the opposite is true.
+In fact, the opposite is true.
 Many enlightened nations such as Finland, Sweden and France have public health care for everyone while allowing citizens to buy additional insurance or pay for their own treatment if they desire.
 Please note that I used the word “allowing”.
 Imagine, we actually live in a world where the dying and the suffering have to be ‘allowed’ to take measures to extend their own lives.
 Shouldn’t such freedom simply be seen as a human right rather than a gift to be given or taken away by the state?
 What the hell is the matter with us?
-Have we become so pathetically used to crawling to government, that we need its permission to save our own lives.
+Have we become so pathetically used to crawling to government, that we need its permission to save our own lives?

 Thursday, January 11, 2007